Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/wfname.md

 The file is renamed on completion of the transfer using the name defined by the FNAME parameter.

-When the parameter value is between quotes, it becomes case-sensitive.
+When the parameter value is between quotes, it becomes case- sensitive.

 A temporary file is used to ensure the integrity of the file received: the file which can be used (by a user application for example) is only